Talen-520/Talen-520/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
-    <p>👋 Hi, I’m Tao, looking for New Grad role as a software engineer, My tech specializing in backend development. </p>
+    <p>👋 Hi, I’m Tao, looking for New Grad role as a software engineer, My tech specializing in backend development.I'm proficent in Python,Java, C++, focusing on React and Django
+for frontend and backend development, Tensorflow and Scikit-learn as major Machine Learning pipline check out my <a href = "https://techtaohu.com/">Website</a> for more info </p>
 </div>

 <!---